 Fig. 3 Driving potential as observed in A6 specimen

 The half-cell potential values of the steel in the substrate concrete and repair material are represented as Emi, c and Emi, a , respectively, when the steel bars are disconnected in Fig 3.
-The steel bars are polarized to new potential values Ema, c and Ema, a when they are connected.
-The difference between Ema, c and Ema, a acts as the driving potential which is responsible for the generation of macrocell current.
-The driving potential existing between the repair material and substrate concrete is responsible for the macrocell corrosion current.
+The steel bars are polarised to new potential values Ema, c and Ema, a when they are connected.
+The difference between Ema, c and Ema, a acts as the driving potential which is responsible for the generation of the macrocell current.
+The driving potential existing between the repair material and the substrate concrete is responsible for the macrocell corrosion current.

 Fig. 4 Relationship between the driving potential and macrocell current in different repair materials

 The magnitude of macrocell current is not dependent on the driving potential alone.
-As seen in Figure 4, the relationship between the driving potential and magnitude of macrocell current is not always directly proportional.
+As seen in Fig 4, the relationship between the driving potential and magnitude of macrocell current is not always directly proportional.
 As mentioned in equations (1) and (2), the corrosion current is influenced by the rate of anodic and cathodic reactions.
-At the anode, chloride contamination is sufficient to break the passive layer and to initiate the corrosion.
-At cathode, availability of oxygen, water and the electrical resistivity of the repair material and concrete control the overall charge transfer.
+At the anode, chloride contamination is sufficient to break down the passive layer and to initiate the corrosion.
+At the cathode, the availability of oxygen, water and the electrical resistivity of the repair material and concrete control the overall charge transfer.
 Hence, large potential difference between the anodic and cathodic sites does not necessarily create a macrocell corrosion site.

-Factors influence the macrocell current magnitude
+Factors that influence the macrocell current magnitude

-The influence of factors such as quality of substrate concrete, type of repair material and the area ratio between anode and cathode are compared as shown in the figure 5 A-C.
+The influence of factors such as quality of substrate concrete, type of repair material and the area ratio between anode and cathode are compared as shown in the Fig 5 A-C.

 Fig. 5 Factors influencing the magnitude of macrocell current